An aerial image of a levee system

 At Portland District, we manage many activities to assess the reliability and capability of levees within District boundaries.
 We recommend courses of action to help ensure that levee systems do not present unacceptable risks to the public, property and environment.
 We also work to inform stakeholders that levees and levee systems do not remove all risks from flooding.
 Levee safety and communicating risk is a shared responsibility among federal, state, local and private partners.
 This is extremely important so that individuals can participate in public safety decisions.
-Overall, the Corps’ levee safety program provides continuous feedback about levee systems through rigorous inspections and assessments.
+Overall, USACE's levee safety program provides continuous feedback about levee systems through rigorous inspections and assessments.

 Levee: A man-made structure, usually an earthen embankment or concrete floodwall, designed and constructed in accordance with sound engineering practices to contain, control, or divert the flow of water so as to provide reasonable assurance of excluding temporary flooding from the leveed area.